MohamedAlFahim/WebSeagull/README.md

 # WebSeagull

-A tool that uses ZeroRPC to help you create a locally-hosted Python application with a web Graphical User Interface.
+A tool that uses websockets to help you create a locally-hosted Python application with a web Graphical User Interface.

 ## Features

-- Attach event listeners to buttons and other elements, that can execute arbitrary Python code.
+- Attach event listeners to buttons and other elements, that can execute arbitrary Python code
+- Order the browser to evaluate JavaScript

 **TODO**